The Adventure Girls: Formats

-The Adventure Girls books were published by both A. L. Burt and by Saalfield, and accordingly were issued in multiple formats.
+The Adventure Girls books were published by both A. L. Burt and Saalfield, and accordingly were issued in multiple formats.
 Under A. L. Burt, the books were thick green hardcovers, approximately eight inches in height; the black and white glossy frontispieces copied the illustrations on the dust jackets.
-When republished by Saalfield, the books initially kept the same height, but were issued with boards of colors, such as blue, green, or red, and with poor quality paper.
+When republished by Saalfield, the books initially kept the same height, but were issued with boards of different colors, such as blue, green, or red, and with poor quality paper.
 The frontispieces, no longer glossy, were given line drawn renderings of the dust jacket illustrations.
 At some point the books were printed approximately an inch shorter, while Saalfield occasionally issued the books in cardboard box sets.